 Philippe Halsman’s approach to portrait photography was very different from his contemporary.
 Application of his philosophy of so-called “jumpology” when people take off masks while concentrating on jumping or talking allowed Halsman to take sporadic and exciting photos of many celebrities, including Albert Einstein, Marilyn Monroe, and Alfred Hitchcock.

 Dali’s creations inspired the iconic Dalí Atomicus.
-To take the perfect photo, Halsman’s assistants threw a bucket of water and three cats while Dali jumped.
+Halsman’s assistants threw a bucket of water and three cats to take the perfect photo while Dali jumped.
 This and many other images were published in LIFE magazine, and Philippe Halsman holds the record of creating 101 covers of this periodical.
-He knew how to push a sharp photo into history indeed.
+He knew how to create some excellent historical photos indeed.

 40. The Babe Bows Out, Nat Fein, 1948.